pepstock-org/Charba/readme.md

  * add `setXAxisID` and `setYAxisID` methods to `BarDataset` class in order to set the scale id using `IsScaleId` implementation.
  * add `setXAxisID` method to `DatasetsItemsSelectorOptions` class in order to set the scale id using `IsScaleId` implementation.
  * add `getAxis(scaleId, axisKind)` method from `IsDefaultScale`s interface in order to get the default scale and remove `getXAxis` and `getYAxis` methods.
+ * add `onBeginDrawing` and `onEndDrawing` methods to `Plugin` interface in order to invoke the plugin once before starting and after ending any drawing.

 ### Development